Ready to try a meal-kit service? These companies are delivering delicious Black Friday deals

 With so many restaurants closed due to coronavirus precautions, this might be the ideal time to try a meal-kit delivery service.
 Need another reason?
-There are some big Black Friday deals to be had on some of the most popular meal kit outfits.
-Companies such as Blue Apron, Hello Fresh, Home Chef and Gobble will put perfectly portioned, ready-to-cook dinners on your doorstep, at per-serving prices that often beat what you'd pay dining out.
-To get your attention during Black Friday and the 2020 holiday season, many are offering as much as $90 off your first few boxes.
+There are some excellent Black Friday deals on meal kits, starting at just $2.49 per serving.
+Companies such as EveryPlate, Blue Apron, Hello Fresh, Home Chef and Gobble are ready to send perfectly portioned, ready-to-cook dinners to your doorstep, at per-serving prices that often beat what you'd pay dining out.
+To get your attention during Black Friday and the 2020 holiday season, many are offering as much as $100 off your first few boxes.

-Six meal kit companies, in particular, are offering great Black Friday deals right now with another that kicks in tomorrow (Daily Harvest).
+Seven meal kit companies, in particular, are offering big Black Friday deals right now, with a couple of prepared meal services like Freshly and Daily Harvest offering discounts as well, including a BOGO offer that's too good to pass up.
 I'll update this list as more pop up on my radar or the deals change.
 Which one is best?
 I've tried most and they're all pretty darn good, with slight differences to consider depending on your budget, diet, taste and kitchen skill level.
-You can check out CNET's roundup of the best meal-kit delivery services and best healthy food delivery services for more a detailed, er, taste.
+You can check out CNET's roundup of the best meal-kit delivery services and best healthy food delivery services for a more detailed, er, taste.

 In the meantime, if you've already tried one or more of these, tell me which ones and what you liked or didn't like.